collinrbr/FPCAnalysis/README.md

 ```
 ** ONE MUST REACTIVATE THE ENVIRONMENT EVERY TIME A NEW TERMINAL IS OPENED TO USE THIS ENVIRONMENT **

-One can also add the following to the top of anyscripts that is written for this environment, in which case, it is no longer necessary to activate the environment when running any script with the following added to it:
+One can also add the following to the top of any script that is written for this environment, in which case, it is no longer necessary to activate the environment when running any script with the following added to it:
 ```
 #!FPCAnalysis/bin/python
 ```